JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 ![Dataframe exploration](visualization-dataframe-temperature.png){width=600}

-> Find more information about creating, exploring, and managing data frames in the [DataFrame library documentation](https://kotlin.github.io/dataframe/info.html).
+> Find more information about creating, exploring, and managing data frames in the [Kotlin DataFrame library documentation](https://kotlin.github.io/dataframe/info.html).
 >
 > To learn about retrieving data from files, web sources, or databases, see [Working with data sources](data-analysis-work-with-data-sources.md).
 >